Wall Street Smashes Records, Dollar Soars As Trump Wins - UrduPoint

 Trump tax cuts, while good for corporate profits, are seen as inflationary and therefore leading to fewer interest-rate cuts by the Federal Reserve in the coming months.

-That boosted the dollar against main rivals, with the greenback up around two percent against the euro.
+That boosted the dollar against main rivals, with the greenback up nearly two percent against the euro.

 The Fed announces its latest rate decision on Thursday.